IDTSEC/road-to-cybersec/README.md

 - 🧪 TryHackMe: [https://tryhackme.com/p/idtsec]

 ## 📌 Why Cybersecurity?
-After years working on a Microsoft project with Majorel (now Teleperformance), I’ve fully committed to cybersecurity.
-Throughout my time in resource management, I handled urgent technical requests, supported onboarding, matched engineers to high-stakes projects and worked closely with delivery managers -- even supporting cybersecurity-related roles and escalations.
+Throughout my time in resource management with Microsoft, I handled urgent technical requests, supported onboarding, matched engineers to high-stakes projects and worked closely with delivery managers -- even supporting cybersecurity-related roles and escalations.
 That exposure lit the spark.
 I love solving complex problems, thinking critically under pressure and - most of all - defending people and systems.
 I'm especially passionate about the blue team side of security.

 ## 📍 Goal